I am obsessed with Sussex Christmas Family Events so I put together a list of the ones around.

 Tulleys Christmas Lights You stroll through a forest of twinkling lights, immersive live shows, a ferris wheel, bars, live music, so much food, marshmallow roasting.

 Open 28th November 2025 – 3rd January 2026.
 4pm-10pm.
-Under 2s FREE.
+Under 2s free.
+Saturday in December – kids £27.95 and adults £32.95 (but a weekday is £19.95/£24.95)

 Bonus is that Pulborough Garden Centre, that the train is next to, has a little soft play attached to the cafe and is always Christmassy.